 This super delicious caramel apple dip recipe is a quick and easy dessert that only contains 4 ingredients!

-When I think fall, I think about apple recipes.
+When I think fall, I think about apple recipes like our favorite apple nachos.
 Well, I also think of pumpkin, but I’ve been sharing a lot of pumpkin recipes lately so now it’s time for something a little different!
 Have you ever tried to make caramel apples before?
 They’re fun to make and eat, but sometimes I want caramel apples for a crowd which is when I whip up this super easy caramel apple dip.
 It’s a simple combination of ingredients that makes a spectacular dessert, snack or appetizer.
 Add some sliced apples and dip away!

 How to make caramel apple dip